 Dr Rosemary Anderson, clinical psychologist

-Rosemary works in the adult cystic fibrosis service.
-She first began working in the team in 2009, on specialist placement whilst completing a doctorate in clinical psychology.
+Rosemary works in the adult cystic fibrosis service and the adult congenital heart service.
+She first began working in the cystic fibrosis team in 2009, on specialist placement whilst completing a doctorate in clinical psychology.
 She subsequently carried out research regarding cystic fibrosis and relationships.
 She has worked in the cystic fibrosis team as a clinical psychologist since March 2015.
-Rosemary has over ten years experience working in psychological services across the NHS and private sector.
+Rosemary's work within the adult congenital heart service started in 2018.
 She previously worked as a clinical associate in Applied Psychology within adult mental health services with people who experienced both physical and mental health difficulties.
 She specialises in cognitive behavioural therapy (CBT) and has a developing interest in acceptance and commitment therapy (ACT) and the clinical application of mindfulness.

 Dr Laura Davis, psychologist

-Laura works within the cystic fibrosis service across both Southampton General Hospital and Poole Hospital, as well as the lymphoma and sarcoma adult cancer services in Southampton.
-Laura has worked in NHS psychology services since 2010, working with clients with a range of physical health, mental health, cognitive and learning needs.
-She has worked in paediatric and adult hospital settings and has further developed her interest in clinical health psychology whilst completing the doctorate in clinical psychology at the University of Southampton.
-Laura has an interest in narrative approaches; focusing on the stories that people tell about themselves and their health and the meaning these stories hold for them.
+Laura has worked in the cystic fibrosis service since 2015.
+She has worked in NHS psychology services since 2010, working with clients with a range of physical health, mental health, cognitive and learning needs.
+She has worked in paediatric and adult hospital settings including specialist neuropsychology services.
+Laura has an interest in narrative and attachment approaches; focusing on the stories that people tell about themselves and their health and the meaning these stories hold for them.

 Dr Katie Redwood, clinical psychologist

-Katie works across the teenage and young adult cancer service and the haematology inpatient wards.
+Katie works across the teenage and young adult cancer service and within adult cancer services.
 She has experience working in NHS services for people of all ages with physical and mental health problems.